Flutterwave/Python-v2/README.md

 ### ```.fetch(reference=None)```

-This function allows you retrieve a single transfer.
+This function allows you to retrieve a single transfer.
 You may choose not to pass a ```reference```.
 If you do not provide  a reference, all processed transfers will be returned.

 A sample fetch call is: